-Human Rights in Intellectual and Cultural Traditions
+Human Rights in Intellectual and Cultural Traditions7.5 ECTS credits

 The historical and philosophical development of human rights from Antiquity, through the French revolution, to the UN declaration in 1945 is treated, along with the problems, critique, conflicts and challenges associated with ideas of human rights in a contemporary perspective.
 The course is based on Western cultural traditions but also has a postcolonial component with a focus on the cultural clashes of North and South, East and West.
 A theme is the tension between human rights and natural rights and between human rights and international rights, as well as between different types of rights such as human and citizen rights, political and social rights and individual and collective rights.
 Also the relationship between the person protected by rights and the unprotected person and the state's sovereignty vis-a-vis individual need of integrity are treated.